NLP-UMUTeam/mtl-hatespeech-spanish/README.md

 ## Multi-task Learning for Hate Speech Detection: Identifying Speech Type, Target, Targeted-group, and Intensity in Spanish
 https://www.sciencedirect.com/science/article/pii/S0920548925000194

+### TL-DR: Highlights
+- Creation of a Spanish corpus for fine-grained hate speech recognition.
+- Four subtasks: hate speech type, target, target group and intensity.
+- Evaluation of three LLMs using Zero-Shot Learning as a lower bound baseline and by fine tuning with different LLMs as strong baseline.
+- Evaluation of mBART using a multitask learning approach to solve all tasks at once.
+- MTL learning with mBART showed competitive results, but its performance is slightly below the fine-tuning approach.

 ### Authors
 - **Ronghao Pan** — University of Murcia
   [Google Scholar](https://scholar.google.com/citations?user=80lntLMAAAAJ&hl=en) · [ORCID](https://orcid.org/0009-0008-7317-7145)